 In this bokeh photography tutorial we’ll look at how each of these elements can be used to create bokeh.
 Then I’ll show you how to create a DIY bokeh filter for a fun bokeh effect.

-Setting your aperture to a narrow depth of field, such as f1.4, f2.8 or f4 is perfect for creating bokeh in an image.
+Setting aperture for a narrow depth of field, such as f1.4, f2.8 or f4 is perfect for creating bokeh in an image.

-Shooting like this, with a very narrow depth of field, is the most widely used method.
+Photographing with a wide aperture like this, with a very narrow depth of field, is the most widely used way to create bokeh in photos.
+However, it’s not the only way.

-The focal length of your lens will also affect bokeh.
+The focal length of your lens also affects bokeh.

 The distance between you and your subject, and your subject and the background has a big impact on bokeh photography.